TJEliot/mvp-starter/_PRESS-RELEASE.md

 ## Solution ##
   > Describe how your product elegantly solves the problem.
-  FIP lets you send tips to people who help you out, and limits the amount you can tip based on how much you've been tipped, so there won't be any spamming.
+  FIP lets you send points to people who help you out, and limits the amount you can send based on how much you've been sent, so there won't be any spamming.

 ## Quote from You ##
   > A quote from a spokesperson in your company.